Aboriginal Traditional Owners

 The plant site is within the traditional land of the Yowengarrra which were based between the Bass and Tarwin Rivers.

 Further information is available from Aboriginal Affairs Victoria (AAV) and Native Title Services Victoria.

 One of the key aims of the VDP is to minimise its ecological impacts and to actively enhance the local environment.

-225 ha of the 263 ha site have undergone one of the largest single ecological restoration projects of its kind ever undertaken in Victoria — restoring and enhancing the natural habitat and creating a new coastal park for future generations to enjoy
+To this end, 225 hectares of the 263 hectare site have undergone one of the largest single ecological restoration projects of its kind ever undertaken in Victoria — restoring and enhancing the natural habitat and creating a new coastal park for future generations to enjoy